Gongo-Bongo/Hilt-Injection-And-Local-Db/content.md

    ```

 ### 5. **Hilt Module for Dependency Injection**:
-Use Hilt to provide a singleton instance of `AppDatabase` and `UserDao`.
+Use Hilt to provide a singleton instance of `NoteDatabase` and `NoteDatabaseDao`.

    ```kotlin
    @Module